frederic-perez/AmE-dictionary/data/idioms.md

 __catch big air__ To jump into the air, especially in a vehicle or on sports equipment (e.g., a snowboard, skis, skateboard, bike, etc.). _I love this ski slope, you can catch some big air off some of its jumps!_
 __catch fire__ __1__ Be ignited, as in _This wood is dry enough to catch fire._ __2__ Become inflamed with enthusiasm or passion, as in _His ideas caught fire all over the country._ _The magazine never quite caught fire._
 __catch hell__ _I’d catch hell for it._
+__catch momentum__ The idiom “catch momentum” is used to describe something that is gaining energy and speed, or “catching on” and becoming more popular.
+For example, if a new restaurant opens and becomes a hit, it can be said that the restaurant is “catching momentum” because it’s gaining popularity and business.
 __catch on__
 __catch one’s breath__ :two: To pause or rest before continuing an activity or beginning a new one; resume regular breathing: _Let me catch my breath before I begin anything new._
 __catch onto (something)__